lucasscharenbroch/personal-site/content/blog/uw-madison-computer-science.md

 ### CS 502 &mdash; Theory and Practice in CS Education
 An abstract guide to being a decent TA.
 Approximately 1 hour per week discussing personal opinions on high-level concepts with peers (discussion section), .25 hours reading/responding to various academic writings about tutoring, 1 hour on "the shelf" (the CS Learning Center), 1 hour in a "study group", and maybe 1 hour observing a TA/Peer Mentor in office hours.
 I think that this course has good intention, but it's not very effective.
 The theoretical portion of it was way too drawn out, repetitive, and obvious to maintain exigence (some of the insights are good, but the presentation didn't do them service).
 The practical part of the course was also ineffective, because nobody ever showed up to the CSLC or the study groups.
 Apparently the course is being reworked, so it will probably be in a different format in coming semesters.

-### CS 536 Intro to Programming Languages and Compilers
+### CS 536 &mdash; Intro to Programming Languages and Compilers
 (spring 2024)

-### CS 538 Intro to the Theory and Design of Programming Languages
+### CS 538 &mdash; Intro to the Theory and Design of Programming Languages
 (spring 2024)

 ### CS 368 &mdash; Learn a Programming Language: C++